port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

    </details>

-4. Optional: Create event rule to trigger sync for changes in a Lambda function.
+4. Optional: Create an event rule to trigger automatic syncing of changes in Lambda functions.

-   You may use this CloudFormation Template:
+   You may use the following CloudFormation Template:

    <details>
    <summary> Event Rule CloudFormation Template </summary>